Divaksh06/Visual-Fusion-Proprioceptive-Soft-Actor-Critic-Peg-in-Hole-Assembly/README.md

 ## 🎯 Overview

-**VF-SAC** is a novel multimodal reinforcement learning algorithm that combines visual perception (RGB-D camera) and haptic sensing (force-torque) for adaptive robotic peg-in-hole assembly.
+**VFP-SAC** is a novel multimodal reinforcement learning algorithm that combines visual perception (RGB-D camera) and haptic sensing (force-torque) for adaptive robotic peg-in-hole assembly.
 Unlike existing approaches that use either vision or force sensors, VF-SAC fuses both modalities using a cross-modal attention mechanism to achieve **submillimeter accuracy** across diverse hole geometries.

 ### Key Innovations